Niram: Reception

-A critic from Deccan Herald wrote that "If you are in an upbeat mood, this one`s worth watching and if you are feeling the blues, perhaps the movie will do you good, too".
+A critic from Deccan Herald wrote that "If you are in an upbeat mood, this one's worth watching and if you are feeling the blues, perhaps the movie will do you good, too".
+A critic from Sify wrote that "The film is a 'must see' for teenagers and those in love because the director has woven together a fine screenplay and got the lead players to give a very natural performance".

 Box office

-The movie was a commercial success and made a theatrical run of more than 150 days due to positive reviews.
+The movie was a commercial success, and it made a theatrical run of more than 150 days due to positive reviews.
 The film collected over ₹5 crore at the box office.